epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Coefficient_revenues_with_budget.html" width="700" height="480" frameborder="0" position="relative"></iframe>

 The Adjusted budget coefficient is significant and positive which is quite predictable.
 This coefficient may remove the explanation linked to budget from the other previous coefficients linked to actors and pair of actors.
 We also encounter the same pairs as before such as Timothy Spall & Alan Rickman and Timothy Spall & Maggie Smith.
-If we look at individual actor, 2 actors have a significant impact on revenue.
+If we look at individual actor, two actors have a significant impact on revenue.

 #### Regression of the ratings on the actors and pair of actors with the budget: